Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Methods

 Under equations (\ref{eqn:gaussiannoise})-(\ref{eqn:Xgaussian}), the conditional expectation of $X_{sc}$ given noisy observation $W$ among the treated units can be seen to equal

 Equation (\ref{eqn:Xgaussian}) is a convenient simplification to motivate \eqref{eqn:regcal}.
 For example, $X_{sc}$ includes state-level covariates, so the covariates cannot be independent.
 More generally, many of the covariates are bounded, and therefore cannot be gaussian.
 In fact, assuming (\ref{eqn:Xgaussian}) is not strictly necessary for consistent estimation of $\psi_0^1$ (see, e.g., \cite{gleser1992importance}); however, it is required by the weighting approaches that we consider here.
-In our validation experiments described in Section~\ref{sec:validation}, we find that approaches that assume (\ref{eqn:Xgaussian}) outperform those that do not, as the latter group evidently relies more heavily on the linearity assumption (\ref{eqn:linmod}).

-In principle it may be possible to generalize equations (\ref{eqn:additivenoise})-(\ref{eqn:Xgaussian}) to settings where the conditional expectation $\mathbb{E}[X_{sc}|W,A]$ follows a different form than \eqref{eqn:regcal}, but is still accessible given auxiliary data.
+In our validation experiments described in Section~\ref{sec:validation}, we find that our approaches which assume (\ref{eqn:Xgaussian}) outperform those that do not, as the latter group evidently relies more heavily on the linearity assumption (\ref{eqn:linmod}).\footnote{In principle it may be possible to generalize equations (\ref{eqn:additivenoise})-(\ref{eqn:Xgaussian}) to settings where the conditional expectation $\mathbb{E}[X_{sc}|W,A]$ follows a different form than \eqref{eqn:regcal}, but is still accessible given auxiliary data.
 For example, to make the linearity assumption of equation (\ref{eqn:linmod}) more credible, $X_{sc}$ might include transformations or a basis expansion of the covariate, so that $X_{sc} = \phi(U_{sc})$ for some function $\phi$ of the untransformed covariates $U_{sc}$.
 Under assumptions analogous to (\ref{eqn:additivenoise})-(\ref{eqn:Xgaussian}) for $U_{sc}$, we may still be able to estimate $\mathbb{E}[X_{sc} \mid W, A]$.
 We give some preliminary findings in Appendix \ref{app:AsecI}, Remark \ref{remark:basis expansion}.
-Developing this idea further would be an interesting area for future work.
+Developing this idea further would be an interesting area for future work.}